-At the time of writing (May 2019), the microbiome is already emerging as an important new frontier in understanding and mediating health.
-From very tentative beginnings, a body of evidence has now been established, that strongly suggests a relationship between gut bacteria and a wide range of physical and mental health concerns.
+At the time of writing (July 2019), the microbiome is emerging as an important new frontier in understanding and mediating health.
+From very tentative beginnings, a body of evidence is being established, that strongly suggests a relationship between gut bacteria and a wide range of physical and mental health concerns.
 However, despite the implications of managing gut health, there is a lack of simple and easily understandable information and advice.
-The goals of the Gut Well Soon website include sharing important information in this general subject area.
-We have started to collate a simple Gut Health Glossary that highlights and explains some of the terms currently being used to explain the science in this field.
-If you have anything to add or improvements to suggest feel free to drop us a line or add your comments in the field below.
-Please refer to our disclaimer.
+The goals of the Gut Well Soon website include the sharing of important information in this general subject area.
+We have started to collate a simple Gut Health Glossary that highlights and explains some of the terms currently being used to explain the science.
+Although our primary interest is in the gut microbiome, we also discuss the human microbiome in general terms and in its individual components (e.g. genitourinary microbiome, oral microbiome, skin microbiome, vaginal microbiome).

 Dysbiosis – Is the term used to describe an imbalance in a microbiota population.
 An imbalance could be an abnormally low or high level in a particular type or family of microbes or their maladaptation.

 Gut-brain axis – Put simply there is a two-way communication system between the gut and the brain.
 A key element of this biochemical messaging is the interaction between the gut and central nervous system (CNS) mediated by gut flora.

 Gut flora or gut microbiota, or gastrointestinal microbiota – A term that is generally interchangeable with gut microbiota.
 It means the multifacted and complex community of microorganisms that reside in the digestive tract.

 Human Microbiome Project – A leading research initiative, started in 2007, to develop our understanding of the relationship between the human microbiome and human health and disease.